Marymount Manhattan College’s Health and Safety team is uplifted by the expeditious rollouts of the successful COVID-19

 As President Kerry Walk announced March 15, 2021, MMC plans to have 80 percent of classes in-person or blended for the Fall 2021 term.
 To provide the safest environment for all those in our close-knit teaching and learning community, MMC will require all students who are present on campus this fall to provide either:

-a) confirmation that they have been fully vaccinated against COVID-19
+- a) confirmation that they have been fully vaccinated against COVID-19, or

 - b) an application stating a medical, religious, or other reason for exemption from vaccination, subject to approval by the College’s Health and Safety team.

 This requirement is an important component of MMC’s overall Health and Safety plan for limiting the impact of COVID-19 on our campus.

 Residential students: you are required to submit your COVID-19 vaccination information (or apply for exemption) no later than Sunday, July 18, 2021.

 Non-residential students: you are required to submit your COVID-19 vaccination information (or apply for exemption) no later than Sunday, August 1, 2021.